 While your bottle of soy sauce is unopened you should store it in a cool, dry area.
 The pantry seems to be the best place to store the unopened soy sauce.
 After the bottle is opened, you should store it either in the pantry or in the fridge.
 If you’ll store it in the refrigerator it will retain its taste for a longer period of time.
 Therefore, if you plan to utilize the whole bottle in a couple of months you can freely store it in the pantry.
 Please note that the bottle should be sealed tightly.

 (Kikkoman is one of the gluten free soy sauce brands)

 Shelf Life Of Soy Sauce

-Even though soy sauce probably won’t go bad, it probably has a “best use by” or “best-by” date on its label.
+Even though soy sauce won’t go bad for a long time, it probably has a “best use by” or “best-by” date on its label.
 That date informs you how long the product should be at its best quality (according to the manufacturer’s data).
-That means that somewhere after that date the product will possibly start to lose its quality and its flavor won’t be as good as fresh product’s one.
+That means that somewhere after that date the product will start to lose its quality and its flavor won’t be as good as fresh product’s one.
 An unopened bottle of soy sauce should be fine for at least three years.
 After the bottle is opened, it should offer its best for about two years.
-This period of time depend of course on the producers and the quality of the product itself.
+Obviously, this period of time is just a guideline and differs between producers.

 Can Soy Sauce Go Bad?
 How To Tell If Soy Sauce Is Bad?

-As I’ve mentioned earlier, soy sauce isn’t likely to go bad.
-Unfortunately I can’t assure you that it will be good forever.
-If the soy sauce smells off it should be thrown away.
+As mentioned earlier, soy sauce isn’t likely to go expire.
+Unfortunately, I can’t assure you that it will be good forever.
+If your soy sauce smells off just throw it away.
 It probably isn’t spoiled so eating it won’t do you any harm, but I bet the taste won’t satisfy your taste buds, so it’s better to discard it anyway.